yalmip/yalmip.github.io/_posts/tutorials/2016-09-17-envelopesinbmibnb.md

 plot(x,sin(x))
 ````

-Note that the envelope set still contains the **sin(x)** variable (in practice it can be eliminated and replaced with **w**, but for implementation purposes it is kept in the form above with a trivial equality in the model), hence we must tell YALMIP to relax all variables.
+Note that the envelope set still contains the **sin(x)** variable (in practice it can be eliminated and replaced with **w**, but for implementation purposes it is kept in the form above with a trivial equality in the model), hence we must tell YALMIP to relax all variables, and then plot the projection to the \\(x,w\\) plane.

 If you study the quadratic monomial from earlier, you will see that YALMIP not only adds a positivity cut to the quadratic envelope, but also adds three tangency cuts.
 How many cuts [BMIBNB] uses is basically a trade-off between tightness of the relaxations, and the computational effort needed in the lower bound solvers with additional cuts.